7:00 AM - 4:00 PM Exit 5 Special Olympics Unified Sports Team Event

 3. Acquire knowledge and understanding of the world in which they live and demonstrate the skills essential to meaningful participation in a representative democracy.

 If you have a concern about your child please bring it to your child’s teacher attention first.
 If the matter is not resolved to your satisfaction please contact me, Wayne Howe, principal.
-You can leave a message with school secretaries Miss Lisa or Miss Sonia and I will get back to you.
-You can email at email@example.com.
+You can leave a message with school secretaries Miss Lisa or Miss Sonia and I will get back to you or you can email at firstname.lastname@example.org.
 Even better, call ahead and make an appointment to stop by and speak with me personally.